Passive egocentric data for robot learning

 Structure

-Turn raw video into task segments, object tracks, hand motion, narration, and environment state.
+Turn noisy first-person streams into task segments, object tracks, hand and wrist motion, narration, and environment state.

 03